alligreubel/microsoft-qa-docs/microsoft-qa-docs/onboard/tag-guidelines.md

 ## Template

-Provide the tag information following this [Q&A tags template](https://microsoft.sharepoint.com/:x:/t/CE_APEX/ET0zpsPxys9OjwHM55mftCgBHeKGIfX1NywjKX6USs6_-Q?e=fXOEMs) spreadsheet.
+1. Create a copy of the [Q&A tags template](https://microsoft.sharepoint.com/:x:/t/CE_APEX/ET0zpsPxys9OjwHM55mftCgBHeKGIfX1NywjKX6USs6_-Q?e=fXOEMs) spreadsheet.
+2. Fill it out with your information.

-Send the spreadsheet to [Sandra Aldana](mailto:saldana)
+3. Send the spreadsheet to [Sandra Aldana](mailto:saldana)

 ## Resources